optimagic-dev/optimagic/docs/source/how_to/how_to_constraints.md

         )

     The value corresponding to ``"query"`` can be anything you would pass to pandas' ``DataFrame.query`` method, too.
-So, if you know pandas, imposing constraints in estimagic via ``"query"`` should feel just the same.
+So, if you know pandas, imposing constraints in optimagic via ``"query"`` should feel just the same.

 ```